 ”Moscow is not excluding the option of introducing a prohibition on European politicians entering Russia in response to anti-Russian sanctions by Brussels” – Director of the General European Relations, Russian Foreign Ministry, Ivan Soltanovsky announced to the RIA Novosti agency.

-The Open Dialog Foundation also provided the Ukrainian with legal support, and the Foundation’s analysts prepared a report on the lieutenant’s situation.
+The Open Dialogue Foundation also provided the Ukrainian with legal support, and the Foundation’s analysts prepared a report on the lieutenant’s situation.